This program is delivered only through Matanuska-Susitna College.

 - Complete the following program requirements with a minimum grade of C:

 |VETT A295||Veterinary Assistant Practicum||3|

-A total of 21 credits is required for the certificate.
+A minimum of 21 credits is required for the degree.

 Program Student Learning Outcomes

 Upon completion of the occupational endorsement certificate, students will demonstrate:

 - Basic ability to handle and restrain large and small animals.